Argzf/Argzf/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on life
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning how to breathe
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on nothing
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with touching grass
-- 💬 Ask me about ...
+- 💬 Ask me about Nothing
-- 📫 How to reach me: ...
+- 📫 How to reach me: Discord/email
-- 😄 Pronouns: ...
+- 😄 Pronouns: He/Him
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I don't have one 😂
 -->